flaviaprates/flaviaprates/README.md

 <div>
   <p>
-    Welcome to my GitHub, Strager! 👾 <br>
+    Welcome to my GitHub, Stranger! 👾 <br>
     My name you already know, I'm 27 yo (probably this is not important) and I'm from Brazil.
 I am a Full Stack Developer and curious on free time. <br>
     I love to travel and learn about new cultures, read fantasy books, these ones  makes me fly around, although I'm still on the same place, and logical challenges since I was a kid, probably that's why I think coding is making magic through screens and keyboards 💻 <br>
     So, how do I ended up doing such crazy things like coding?
 That was just my brain pushing me for new challenges and it keeps doing this. <br>
-    Here is where I save all my codes (including that old and awkward ones).
+    Here is where I save all my codes (including those old and awkward ones).
 Feel free to see my repositories and contact me if you want 👋
   </p>
 </div>